SachQL/UberDataNYC/README.md

 - Those planning late-night activities on weekends should be prepared for potentially longer waiting times post-midnight.

 Drivers
-- Drivers might consider aligning their schedules to be available during weekday mornings and weekend post-midnights.
+- Drivers might consider aligning their schedules to be available during weekday mornings and weekends post-midnight.
 - By driving at peak times they may be able to take advantage of surge charges, leading to increased earning potential.

 Uber (Business)